Generating Ticks from the main crystal¶

 Still reading?
 Well …

-I chose to increment variable ct.ticks
+I chose to increment variable ct.ticks from within the ISR.
+I also

 think that we can’t get it much simpler.